intel/vscode-oneapi-analysis-configurator/README.md

 ## How to Use IntelliSense for Code Developed with Intel oneAPI Toolkits.
 Configure C++ Properties
 This extension provides the ability to configure the cpp properties includePath, defines, and compilerPath.
- 1. Press `Ctrl+Shift+P` ( or `View -> Command Palette...` ) to open the Command Palette.
+ 1. Press `Ctrl+Shift+P` ( or `View -> Command Palette...` ) to open VS Code's Command Palette.
- 2. Type Intel oneAPI: configure cpp properties configuration and select it from the palette.
+ 2. Type `Intel oneAPI: configure cpp properties configuration` and select it from the palette.
  3. Select cpp standard.
  4. Select c standard.
  5. A message will appear in the lower right corner to confirm the properties have been configured.